 What may also be true, however, is that some of those who chose to pirate through Kodi have turned instead to increasingly popular illegitimate IPTV services.
 Even as interest in Kodi—and therefore, Kodi-related piracy—has waned, interest in IPTV and “Free IPTV”, in particular, has increased.

-The above image reflects a comparison of each term’s search volume between August 2014 and October 2018.
-As shown, IPTV terms have continued a growth pattern even as “Kodi” and its associated terms have waned.
-Not shown here is the comparative search volumes for each of these terms.
-This is shown in the below graphic:
+The above image reflects a comparison of each term’s search volume between 2016 and into early 2022.
+As shown, IPTV terms have grown pattern even as “Kodi” terms have waned.

-Kodi still commands a fairly large amount of search volume, especially compared to “free IPTV.”
-But unlike Kodi, IPTV as a term has seen a steadier, mostly uninterrupted growth.
+Kodi still commands a fairly large amount of search volume, generally speaking.
+But unlike Kodi, IPTV as a term has seen a steadier growth and has become the retreat for individuals looking to stream pirated content.
 As with Kodi, IPTV itself is not directly associated with piracy.
-But the term “IPTV” is more commonly used among those using pirated IPTV services, just as the term “Kodi” is more popular among those using the media player for pirated streaming.
+But the term “IPTV” is more commonly used among those using pirated IPTV services, just as the term “Kodi” was more popular among those using the media player for pirated streaming.

 How did Kodi become a haven for online piracy?